shajra/nix-example/README.md

 # Example Nix Project

 This project illustrates using [Nix][nix] for programming heterogeneous, multi-module projects.
-It's currently illustrates only [Haskell][haskell] development, but can be extended for other language platforms.
+It currently illustrates only [Haskell][haskell] development, but can be extended for other language platforms.

 Use this project to learn and explore what's possible.
 It's set up more for